Today's Articles

 *Capers Funnye was born on this date in 1952.
 He is a Black Jewish Rabbi and activist.

 Funnye was raised in the African Methodist Episcopal Church, and at 17, he was encouraged by his minister to enter the clergy.
 Dissatisfied with Christianity during his college years at Howard University and influenced by movements for American Civil Rights and Black nationalism, he investigated other religions, including Islam.
-After meeting with Rabbi Robert Devine, the spiritual leader of the House of Israel Congregation in Chicago, who practiced messianic Judaism, Funnye joined his congregation.
-Funnye became drawn to the "more conventional teachings of a black, Brooklyn-based rabbi named Levi Ben Levy, the chief rabbi of the International Israelite Board of Rabbis.
+Funnye joined his congregation after meeting with Rabbi Robert Devine, the spiritual leader of the House of Israel Congregation in Chicago, who practiced messianic Judaism.
+Funnye became drawn to the "more conventional teachings of a black, Brooklyn-based rabbi named Levi Ben Levy, the International Israelite Board of Rabbis chief rabbi.
 This group has its roots in the Commandment Keepers Congregation of the Living God, founded in 1919 by Wentworth Arthur Matthew in Harlem.

 It was incorporated in 1930 and later moved to Brooklyn, where Matthew established a seminary.
 After Matthew died in 1973, there had been little dialog with white Jewish congregations, who disagreed with Black Jewish claims of historical descent from ancient Israel.
 Funnye studied long-distance with Levy for five years, and Levy ordained him in 1985 through the Israelite Rabbinical Academy of Brooklyn, founded by Matthew.
 The Academy does not have ties to any mainstream Jewish denomination.
 He had also studied Judaism more intensively in Chicago, earning a Bachelor of Arts degree in Jewish Studies and a Master of Science in Human Service Administration from Chicago’s Spertus Institute of Jewish Studies.